sixcolors/orasuck/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Testing with Docker Oracle DB
+### Testing

-We can test Orasuch using Oracle Database Free Edition.
+We can test Orasuck using Oracle Database Free Edition.
 For more information, see [Oracle Database Free Release Quickstart](https://www.oracle.com/database/free/get-started/#quick-start).

 Run the Oracle DB container.